tspriggs/MUSE_PNe_fitting/README.md

 To start the process of detecting and subsequebtly fitting Planetary Nebulae, your terminal needs to be at the top directory:
 `/MUSE_PNe_fitting/`.
 This is where we will execute all scripts from.

 The first script that we want to run is called `MUSE_spaxel_fit.py`, located in `scripts/pne_analysis/`.
-This script reads in the residual cube from `galaxy_data/FCCtest_data/` and performs a spaxel by spaxel fit for the [OIII] 4959 5007 \AA doublet, saving the results for plotting and source detection purposes.
+This script reads in the residual cube from `galaxy_data/FCCtest_data/` and performs a spaxel by spaxel fit for the [OIII] 4959 5007 Å doublet, saving the results for plotting and source detection purposes.

 To run this script, we first need to provide it with some command line arguments: